What is Business Process Testing (BPT)? – Example

 3. To work with BPT from QuickTest professional (QTP) it is necessary to connect Quality Center with BPT support

-4. Subject Matter Experts define the business process document, business components, and business process tests
+4. Subject Matter Experts define business process documents, business components, and business process tests

 5. Automation Engineers, on the other hand, play and record the individual steps of business components